-No. Student Health Services will not notify faculty members that students are in quarantine/isolation due to privacy laws.
+No. Student Health Services will not notify faculty members that students are in isolation due to privacy laws.
 Students are responsible for notifying faculty members that they will not be in class.

-Virtual meetings and events are strongly encouraged.
-Meetings and events convened by members of the campus community, including student groups and office hours, may be held in person following masking guidelines.
-Physical distancing is recommended when possible.
+When CDC guidance indicates that community spread is high, virtual meetings and events will be strongly encouraged.
+Meetings and events convened by members of the campus community, including student groups and office hours, may be held in person following masking recommendations.

 Ensure you are optimally protected against COVID-19 by getting vaccinated and staying up to date with a booster dose.
 Vaccine-specific information and booster eligibility details are available on the CDC’s website.

-COVID travel restrictions are lifted.
+COVID travel restrictions are lifted, but depending on the community levels of COVID-19 at your destination, masking may be required.
 For questions, contact your adviser or supervisor.

-No. Neither the university nor any of its employees are permitted to ask any other employee or student about their vaccination status.
+With the exception of Health and Wellness staff members, individuals are not permitted to ask any other employee or student about their vaccination status.
 This does not mean that you cannot discuss vaccination or COVID-related topics more generally.
 In the classroom, if these topics are relevant to the learning objectives of the course, then you can certainly discuss them.
-You may also discuss COVID-related matters in class as they relate to classroom safety and management – e.g., encouraging students to space themselves around the classroom where possible, the use of electronic assignments and exams to minimize the passing of physical materials as part of the class, appropriate laboratory protocols, reminders about mask-wearing when indoors, etc.

 Office of Safety and Risk Management